NileshRP010/fylaro-finternet-finance/docs/WALLET_INTEGRATION.md

 ### Common Issues
 1. **Wallet not detected**: Ensure the wallet extension is installed and enabled
-2. **Wrong network**: Click "Switch to BSC" or manually switch in wallet
+2. **Wrong network**: Click "Switch to Arbitrum" or manually switch in wallet
 3. **Connection failed**: Check browser console for errors, try refreshing
 4. **Modal not opening**: Check for JavaScript errors in console